molecule/molecule.github.io/_post/natural-fabric-dye.md

 - Heat water bath up to 80 degrees C / 180 F and then keep at that temperature for 45 minutes [[13]].

 ### 3. Scouring
+I tried a few test stripes using clarifying shampoo.
+Since it is meant to not deposit anything into my hair (protein fiber), I thought it would be suitable for not depositing into the fabric as well.
+There was no difference between the test strips that had were scoured and those that weren't, so I stopped doing this.
+Here are my notes anyway.

 Scour the fabric to remove oils, chemicals, or anything that could cause a barrier between the fiber and the dye.
 For cellulose fibers (cotton, etc), synthrapol is common.
 For protein fibers (silk, wool), orvus soap paste is used. [[1, 2]]

 Orvus paste is typically 100% sodium lauryl sulfate (sheep shampoo), with no surfectants or other ingredients [[3]].
 Other detergents like common dish soaps contain sodium lauryl sulfate, but they also have silicones and other ingredients, which can coat fibers and prevent dye from adhering.

-I tried a few test stripes using clarifying shampoo, since it is meant to not deposit anything into my hair (protein fiber), so I thought it would be suitable for not depositing into the fabric as well.
-There was no difference between the test strips that had were scoured and those that weren't, so I stopped doing this.

 ### 4. Mordant